Quick links About Activities Trainers Participate Program 2026 Previous courses

 Short history

-The African wildlife: health, physical & chemical restraint Course was born as an idea in 2023, during a meeting between Prof. Norman Mukarati and Prof. Andrei D. Mihalca which took place in Harare, Zimbabwe.
+The African wildlife: health, physical & chemical restraint Course was born as an idea in 2023, during a meeting between Dr. Norman Mukarati and Prof. Andrei D. Mihalca which took place in Harare, Zimbabwe.
 The first international edition was organized in Harare, Zimbabwe, in August 2024, with the prospect to have it as a biennial event (i.e. every two years).

 This exciting practical and theoretical course is organized by the Faculty of Veterinary Sciences, University of Zimbabwe, Harare, Zimbabwe in collaboration with Parasitology Consultancy Group.
 Corușu, Cluj, Romania.